jrg94/PopLibrary/README.md

 - Databasing support for loading in large collections

 ## How To
-The following sections detail specific aspects of the applications.
+The following sections detail specific aspects of the application.
-### How to Add a Book to the PopLibrary
+### How to Add a Book to PopLibrary
 1. Launch PopLibrary.
 2. Select the search bar.
 3. Make sure your barcode scanner work, then scan the barcode (alternatively, you can type the UPC code directly into the search bar).